fuffr/fuffr-ios/Tutorial.md

         }
     }

+### Removing touch observers

+To remove a specific touch observer, use removeTouchObserver:

+    [manager removeTouchObserver: self];

+To remove all touch observers, use removeAllTouchObserversAndTouchBlocks:

+    [manager removeAllTouchObserversAndTouchBlocks];

+Note that this will also remove any registered touch blocks!

 ### Using blocks for touch events

 As an alternative to specifying a touch observer and selectors, you can use blocks to capture touches.
 Here is an example: